Agnihotra

 Agnihotra Effect on Bacterial Population

-on the bacterial population in a room where Agnihotra was performed.
+Agnihotra on the bacterial population in a room where Agnihotra

-x 11’) were selected.
-In both rooms fire was prepared from dried
+x 8’ x 11’) were selected.
+In both rooms fire was

-was quite interesting to note that microbial counts in the room where
+It was quite interesting to note that microbial counts in the

-Agnihotra was performed were reduced by 91.4% whereas the room where
+room where Agnihotra was performed were reduced by 91.4% whereas

 Two other similar experiments revealed similar findings.
 The phenomenon